U.S. woman accused of killing mother in Bali gives birth

 CHICAGO A Chicago-area teenager imprisoned in Bali on accusations of killing her mother, has given birth to a baby girl, her lawyer said on Tuesday.

-Heather Mack, 19, gave birth to the baby via cesarean section on Tuesday in an Indonesian hospital, said Anthony Scifo, who is Mack's civil attorney.
+Heather Mack, 19, gave birth to the baby via caesarean section on Tuesday in an Indonesian hospital, said Anthony Scifo, who is Mack's civil attorney.

 Mack and her boyfriend Tommy Schaefer could face the death penalty if found guilty of murdering Mack's mother, Sheila von Wiese-Mack, 62, whose battered body was found stuffed into a bloody suitcase outside a luxury hotel in August.